JLF FIRM ARTICLES AND NEWS

 It’s quite an increase to behold, and one which more motorists and public safety officials should be more aware of.
 But what should you do if you ever find yourself entangled in such an accident?

 What To Do After A Motor Vehicle Accident

-Regardless of whether you drive or are a motorcyclist, there are a few basic steps that you should always follow in the wake of a motor vehicle accident:
+Regardless of whether you drive or are a motorcyclist, there are a few basic steps that you should always follow in the wake of a car accident:

 - If possible, pull yourself and/or your vehicle to the side of the road.
 You’ll want to do everything within your power to prevent further harm to yourself, other motorists, or any loved ones present at the accident scene.